psidnell/ofexport/DOCUMENTATION.md

 ### Filtering on Dates:

 The core date format is YYYY-MM-DD (sorry America) largely because Taskpaper requires this format so that sorting works (I may provide configuration in the future).

+A week is considered to start on Monday.

+A day of the week can be expressed as:

+- "Monday" - the monday that occurs within this week.
+- "th" - Days of the week can be abbreviated down to 2 characters.
+- "yesterday"
+- "today"
+- "tomorrow"
+- "last tuesday" - the Tuesday that occurs in the previous week.
+- "next sat" - the Saturday that occurs in the next week.

+A specific date can be expressed as:

+- "2013-04-09"

+A range of dates can be expressed as:

+- "to 2013-05-10" - everything on or before the date.
+- "from yesterday" - everything on or after yesterday.
+- "yesterday to 2014-10-01" everything between the two days
+- "this week" - everything from this Monday to this Sunday.
+- "next week"
+- "last week"

 The following are examples of dates that can be given as arguments to the date based filters:-